 Careers.
 Our graduates work as news reporters and editors, magazine editors, television anchors, reporters and producers, social media specialists, public relations specialists for government, corporations, charities and professional sporting organizations.
 Others go on to law school or graduate school.
 Some work in business roles or have launched their own businesses.

 Organizations that employ our graduates include: The Calgary Sun, The Calgary Herald, CBC, CTV, Metro News Calgary, Getty Images, The Calgary United Way, the Edmonton Oilers, the Okotok Dogs, Cenovus, the Better Business Bureau, Sierra Club, the University of Calgary, the City of Calgary, the Govt. of British Columbia, Dragon’s Den television show, Culinaire magazine, and Beatroute magazine.

 Our history.
 Mount Royal journalism began in 1967 with a journalism diploma.
 The first newspaper, “Journal 3000,” was started by John Balcers.
 In 1995, the first applied degree in journalism was launched.
 Then in the fall of 2008, a Bachelor of Communication-Journalism was established.
 We look forward to the 50th anniversary of journalism at MRU in 2017.

 The Calgary Journal is our flagship publication with both a print and online platform.
 All students contribute to the Journal as part of their coursework.
-The Calgary Journal has about 30,000 unique views monthly while the monthly print news magazine is distributed at 227 locations with a circulation of 10,000 copies per issue.
+The Calgary Journal has thousands of unique views monthly while the print news magazine is distributed every two months at 227 locations with a circulation of 7,000 copies per issue.

 Journalism faculty work individually with students.
 The faculty has strong professional backgrounds with media organizations such as the Los Angeles Times, CTV, CBC, Canadian Press, Avenue magazine and the Vancouver Sun but have also run websites, and done corporate and not-for- profit communications.
 They currently engage in research on topics like oil sands reporting, international education, political party discipline, media ethics, teaching best practices, online education practices.
 If you enroll in MRU’s journalism program, you will know your professors.